bangkitwira16/hms/README.md

-# Spareparts
+# Hardware Managed Service (HMS)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.10.
+Using `Angular Material` and `Tailwind` for UI Component and styling, and use `json-server` as database and API service.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Start Database

+Run `npm run start-db` to start `json-server` and you can take a look the json files inside `assets/db.json` for login you can take a look at `users` property for username and password inside the json files.

 ## Code scaffolding